sane/sane/README.md

 ##Deployment
 Deploying your Ember app is as simple as running this command: `ember build --environment=production && cp -rf dist/* ../server/assets/ && cp -f dist/index.html ../server/views/index.ejs`.
   That builds the app and copies it over to be included with Sails.
-The Server picks up all the changes to the app automatically, so no need to restart or anything.
+For the Server to pick up the changes you have to either run `pm2 restart app -x` which completely restarts the server.
 It is configured to serve the Ember App on all routes, apart from the `api/**` routes, so Ember itself can take full control of handling error routes, etc.
-You can run the server in production with `forever start app.js --prod`, which serves the app on port 80.
+You can run the server in production with `env NODE_ENV='production' pm2 start app.js -x`, which serves the app on port 80.
+Note: If you use Node v0.11.x you can run `env NODE_ENV='production' pm2 start app.js` (without the `-x`) and then you should be able to just do `pm2 reload app` to restart the server with 0s downtime.

 For more information on deploying your sails app check out [http://sailsjs.org/#/documentation/concepts/Deployment](http://sailsjs.org/#/documentation/concepts/Deployment), as well as the config file in `server/config/env/production.js`.